 Where Are Dolphins Found?

 Dolphins live in oceans and rivers around the world.
-Oceanic dolphins prefer warm coastal waters or shallows.
-They inhabit every ocean in the world.
-River dolphins inhabit rivers in Asia and South America containing either brackish or freshwater.
+Oceanic dolphins prefer warm coastal waters or shallows and they inhabit every ocean in the world.
+River dolphins inhabit rivers in Asia and South America, where they live in either brackish or freshwater.

-Dolphins are warm-blooded, which means they can regulate their body temperature.
+Dolphins are warm-blooded, meaning they can regulate their body temperature.
 This helps them survive in several different habitats, including the colder waters of the Northern Pacific Ocean.

 Dolphin Diet and Predators